Particular/docs.particular.net/nservicebus/azure/azure-servicebus-transport.md

 NOTE: `QueueName` and `QueuePerInstance` are obsoleted.
 Instead, use bus configuration object to specify endpoint name and scale-out option.

 Defaults are just starting values.
-You should always measure and test these values against your solution and adjust those accordingly.
+You should always measure and test these values against the solution and adjust those accordingly.

 ### BrokeredMessage body conventions